What is a Teradata Volatile Table?

 Can I create a secondary index on a volatile table?

-This is only possible when the table is created.
-Therefore, you cannot first create the table and then execute a CREATE INDEX statement.
+This is possible when the table is created.
+Thus, you cannot first create the table and then execute a CREATE INDEX statement.

 Can I create a Join Index or Hash Index on a volatile table?

 A volatile table can’t carry a join or hash index.